DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

   The graph generation requires an ensemble of PDB files

   You can also provide PSSM matrices to compute evolutionary conservation node features.
 Some pre-calculated PSSM matrices can be downloaded from http://3dcons.cnb.csic.es/.
-  A ``3dcons_2_deeprank_pssm.py`` converter can be found in the ``tool`` folder to convert the 3dcons PSSM format into the Deeprank-GNN PSSM format.
+  A ``3dcons_to_deeprank_pssm.py`` converter can be found in the ``tool`` folder to convert the 3dcons PSSM format into the Deeprank-GNN PSSM format.

 Training mode
 -------------------------------------

 In a training mode, you are required to provide the path to the reference structures in the graph generation step.
-Knowing the reference structure, the following target values will be automatically computed :
+Knowing the reference structure, the following target values will be automatically computed and assigned the graphs :

 - **irmsd**: interface RMSD (RMSD between the superimposed interface residues)